NUH Maternity COVID19 FAQ’s

 Do I need to have the COVID-19 swab taken?

 It is your choice whether to have the COVID-19 swab test or not.
-It is recommended to help stop transmission of the virus, and to ensure that we can provide the safest possible care for you and your baby.
+It is recommended to help stop transmission of the virus.
 If you have any questions or worries about taking the COVID-19 swab test, please talk to your midwife or doctor.
 If you decide not to have the swab test, this will not impact on your maternity care.
-Our staff will continue to wear appropriate personal protective equipment (PPE) to care for all maternity patients regardless of whether they have had a swab taken, so that all women, their babies, families and staff will be protected from the possible spread of infection.
+Our staff will continue to wear appropriate PPE to care for all maternity patients regardless of whether they have had a swab taken.

 When will I be offered the COVID-19 swab test?